 Each Trust Account is limited to not more than ten individual income beneficiaries.
 A Donor may designate himself or herself, his or her spouse, other family members or other natural persons living at the time of the Trust Account's initial funding as an income beneficiary.
 A Donor may also designate the Gift Trust as an income beneficiary of his or her Trust Account.
-If a Donor designates the Gift Trust as an income beneficiary, the Donor or successor Donor Advisor may direct the disposition of the attributable Gift Trust assets among qualified charitable organizations by following the instructions in the Application.
+If a Donor designates the Gift Trust as an income beneficiary of the disposition of the attributable Gift Trust assets among qualified charitable organizations by following the instructions in the Application.